open-contracting-extensions/public-private-partnerships/README.md

 ```

-### Financial model information
+### Evaluation Indicators

-The PPP disclosure framework calls for a number of different financial indicators to be reported.
-Whilst some of these may be reported as metrics on an ongoing basis, some are simple single values.
+The PPP disclosure framework calls for a number of different indicators to be reported relating to governments evaluation of a PPP project.

-The ```contract/financialModel``` extension provides for an array of ```Indicator``` objects, each with an ```indicatorType``` code drawn from a codelist containing:
+The ```award/evaluationIndicators``` section includes properties to express the **value** and supporting **free-text details** for each indicator:

 * discountRate
 * riskPremium
+* netPresentValue

+### Finance Summary

+The PPP disclosure framework calls for a number of different indicators relating to the financial model of a PPP project.
+Whilst some of these may be reported as metrics on an ongoing basis, some are simple single values.

+The ```contract/financeSummary``` section includes properties to express the **value** and supporting **free-text details** for each indicator:

-* equityDebtRatio
+* debtEquityRatio
 * shareCapital
+* subsidyRatio
-* forecastIRR
+* projectIRR

-Each indicator can consist of a title, a code, a value and explanatory notes.